Huzaifa-Farooq/Web/README.md

 # Mail
 This project is developed in Django.
 It uses Django as back-end and javascript as front-end.
 It also utilizes API.
 The user can create accounts and login as specified before.
-The user can:
+## Specifications:
 * **Send Mail:** When a user submits the email composition form, JavaScript code to send the email by making POST request to /emails, passing in values for recipients, subject, and body.Once the email has been sent, it load the user’s sent mailbox.
 * **Mailbox:** When a user visits their Inbox, Sent mailbox, or Archive, it loads the appropriate mailbox by making a GET request to /emails/<mailbox> to request the emails for a particular mailbox
   * When a mailbox is visited, the application first query the API for the latest emails in that mailbox.
   * When a mailbox is visited, the name of the mailbox will appear at the top of the page.
-  * Each email is then be rendered in its own box (e.g. as a <div> with a border) that displays who the email is from, what the subject line is, and the timestamp of the email.
+  * Each email is then be rendered in its own box (e.g. as a div with a border) that displays who the email is from, what the subject line is, and the timestamp of the email.
 If the email is unread, it should appear with a white background.
 If the email has been read, it should appear with a gray background.
-* **
+* ** View Email:** When a user clicks on an email, the user will be taken to a view where they see the content of that email by making a GET request to /emails/<email_id> to request the email.
+ * The aation will show the email’s sender, recipients, subject, timestamp, and body.
+ * Once the email has been clicked on, it will mark the email as read by sending a PUT request to /emails/<email_id> to update whether an email is read or not.